Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   address internal cUsdTokenAddress = 0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1;
 ```

 We also define a constructor in the code below.
-The msg.sender function returns the address of the entity that initiated the call and is capable of receiving payments.
+The `msg.sender` function returns the address of the entity that initiated the call and is capable of receiving payments.
 This address will be stored as the owner's address.
-The ServiceContract function is assigned to the ServiceInterface.
+The `ServiceContract` function is assigned to the `ServiceInterface`.

 ```js
 constructor(address serviceContractAddress) {